 Bio

 Ms. Muller’s production of The Turn of the Screw for Garsington Opera received the prestigious Royal Philharmonic Society Award and was named by The Guardian as one of the Top Ten Classical Music Performances of the Year.
+She brought a new production of Dame Ethel Smyth’s The Wreckers to Houston Grand Opera in a widely-heralded debut.
 She received rich critical acclaim for her staging of Das Rheingold with the New York Philharmonic, which the New York Times called “riveting…a remarkable evening of music theater” and named among its list of the Best Classical Music Performances of the Year.
-She created new productions of The Rake’s Progress for The Juilliard School and Amadigi di Gaula for Boston Baroque.
+She created new productions of The Rake’s Progress for The Juilliard School and Amadigi di Gaula for Boston Baroque, reviving the latter for Philharmonia Baroque.
 In addition, she directed concert stagings of Ariadne auf Naxos at the Edinburgh International Festival and Don Giovanni at the Royal Conservatory Antwerp.
 She is also a recent finalist in the “Newcomer” category of the International Opera Awards.

-She has led performances of Tannhäuser and Don Carlo with Los Angeles Opera, and has returned to the Lyric Opera of Chicago to direct Madama Butterfly, La bohème, and Tosca.
+She has led performances of Tannhäuser and Don Carlo with Los Angeles Opera, and has joined the Lyric Opera of Chicago to direct Ernani, Madama Butterfly, La bohème, and Tosca.
 Ms. Muller has also led productions of Madama Butterfly for Opera Queensland, Grand Théâtre de Genève, and Houston Grand Opera and La traviata for Minnesota Opera.
 As a member of the Metropolitan Opera’s directing staff, Ms. Muller has helmed revivals of Don Giovanni as well as Cavalleria Rusticana/Pagliacci and L'elisir d’amore.
-Her production of Porgy and Bess for the NDR Elbphilharmonie Orchester was cancelled due to the COVID-19 pandemic as was a new production of Gordon’s The Grapes of Wrath at the Aspen Music Festival in 2019.

 Invested in the dramatic training for singers, she has twice directed the Lyric Opera of Chicago’s Rising Stars concert featuring its Ryan Opera Center and has collaborated with those singers in individual dramatic coaching tailored to their repertoire.
 She has given masterclasses and dramatic coaching at the National Opera Studio in London, Houston Grand Opera Studio and Young Artists Vocal Academy, Wolf Trap Opera, Baylor University, University of Wisconsin, Lawrence University, and the University of Texas and has been a faculty member of the Scuola di Belcanto in Urbania, Italy.
 She has directed scenes programs for Santa Fe Opera, Houston Grand Opera Studio, Wolf Trap Opera Studio, and Rice University.